NoahjChampion/re-slug/readme.txt

 1. The Re-slug button is added next to the Edit button (on the Permalink line)

 == Changelog ==

+= 1.1 =
+* Updated to work in current WordPress version

 = 1.0 =
 * Initial release